Alex

 I signed up for the AAdvantage Aviator Red World Elite Mastercard (wow, that’s a mouthful!) back in December of 2018.
 When I signed up, it offered a bonus of 50,000 miles after making one purchase and paying the annual fee.
 I made the purchase, paid the fee, and got my points!

-Something to keep in mind is that it can sometimes be difficult to find these cheaper flights when booking on points, especially out of the airport you want on a specific day.
-You may need to be flexible with your dates or consider a positioning flight if you cannot find a flight at the price you want.
+Something to keep in mind is that it can sometimes be challenging to find these cheaper flights when booking on points, especially out of the airport you want on a specific day.
+If you cannot find a flight at the price you want, you may need to be flexible with your dates or consider a positioning flight.

 My business class flight to Europe left in the evening from Salt Lake City.
-The first leg of my flight was in first class to Chicago.
-The plane was tiny, and minus a few extra snacks; it felt very much like I was in an economy still.
-It was very underwhelming, especially when I asked for a blanket and I was told they were out ????.
+The first leg of my flight to Chicago was first class.
+The plane was tiny, minus a few extra snacks; it felt very much like I was still in economy.
+It was very underwhelming, especially when I asked for a blanket, and I was told they were out ????.
 Mind you, every other person in first class had one.
 The service on this flight was pretty bad.

 Upon walking onboard, the most friendly flight attendants were instantly there, offering me a beverage and asking how they could help.
 It was a night and day difference from my flight to Chicago!
 I found my oversized chair complete with an amenity kit, a menu for my onboard meals, noise-canceling headphones, a blanket, and a pillow.